Document version 01-09-2022 – This page is a work in progress

 In our tests this proved to be very fast and running without issues.

 The second function is GOTOangle().
 This function sends the G1 movement command to the turntable using writeserial() and then polls the turntable Grbl status about each 0.1 s until the table is ‘Idle’, i.e. is not moving anymore.
 This function then release the control only when the table movement is complete.

 function rd=GOTOangle(h,angle) writeserial(h,"G1X"+string(angle)+"F1440"+ascii(13)) sleep(100) rd=readserial(h) // wait until becomes 'Idle' again while isempty(strindex(rd,'Idle')) writeserial(h,'?') sleep(100) rd=readserial(h) end endfunction

 The build we presented here it is an attempt to lay the grounds for an open-source approach to polar measurement testing hardware.
 The hardware we chose has some tolerances in the swivel plate which can cause a little hysteresis due to the belt tension.
 These effects are mitigated when the bearing is loaded and are much more visible when unloaded.
 Nevertheless, we were able to show that with minimal effort it is possible to build usable hardware.
 There also are many advantages in using a self-designed structure such as customizing it to suit specific measurement needs.

-At the moment the Audiomatica Open Source Turntable use is limited.
-The turntable can be controlled using Serial Communication via CLIO QC scripting, or it is possible to create software (Or a MATLAB, Scilab or Phyton script) that can control both the turntable and CLIO QC using TCP/IP protocol.
+The turntable can be also controlled using Serial Communication via CLIO QC scripting, or it is possible to create software (Or a MATLAB, Scilab or Phyton script) that can control both the turntable and CLIO QC using TCP/IP protocol.
 Examples of both approaches are provided.